matthewfabrizio/Intune/Remediation/PaperCut MF Client Zero Install/README.md

 These remediation scripts will install the PaperCut MF Client tool via the zero-install method according to [PaperCut's website](https://www.papercut.com/help/manuals/ng-mf/clienttool/user-client-install-windows/#:~:text=The%20recommended%20approach%20with%20Windows%20networks%20is%20the,share%20-%20a%20share%20set%20up%20during%20installation.).

-Their documentation recommends launching `pc-client-local-cache.exe`, but this caused error messages on the clients on startup.
-Switching to `pc-client.exe` was more reliable with no error messages.

 ## Script Setup

 There are a few portions of the script that are specific to a company.
 The following variables need to be adjusted to fit your needs: